surya483web/surya483web/README.md

                 "I can't access real-time weather information.
 For accurate weather forecasts, I'd recommend checking a dedicated weather service.", "I don't have the ability to check current weather conditions.
 You could try checking a weather website or app for that information.", "Unfortunately, I don't have access to real-time weather data.
 A weather app or website would be your best option for current conditions."
             ],

-            time: [
-                "I don't have access to the current time in your location.
-Your device should display the current time, though!", "I can't determine the current time for your specific location.
-Your computer or phone clock would be more accurate for this.", "I don't have the ability to check the current time.
-Your device should show the accurate time for your location.", "I don't have access to real-time data like the current time.
-Your device clock would be the best source for this information."
-            ],

             jokes: [